zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/clickhouse/_review.md

             - "One"
             - "Two"
             - "Three"
-        correct_answer: 2
+        correct_answer: 3
         explination: >
-            Correct, each query is run three times.
+            Each query is run three times.

 # ================================================================================